 Characterizing and Matching 2n5457 jFET Transistors

-Another important case where this applies can be found when jFET’s are used as voltage-controlled-resistors (VCR’s) as seen used in many Phase Shifters circuits and AGC/compressors.
-(Dallas Arbiter “Trem Face” anyone ?!)
+Another important case where this applies can be found when jFET’s are used as voltage-controlled-resistors (VCR’s) as seen used in many phasor circuits and AGC/compressors.
+The Dallas Arbiter “Trem Face” is another example of a jFET based circuit that needs a properly spec’d device to work at its fullest potential.

-In some circuits there lies a great benefit in using properly and accurately matched devices.
+Indeed, in some circuits there lies a great benefit to using properly and accurately matched jFET devices.
 In fact, there is a strong potential for extended Phasor range when the matching is done to a higher level of accuracy (ie., at +/- 5mV resolution).
-More on this later …

 It is important to know that unlike their BJT counterparts, say, jFET’s differ in specs according to a random 2-dimensional variance (see accompanying plot below) // in particular, any method that collapses that relationship into a single number will obviously be wrong by nature.
 An example of the later approach (blindly borrowed from BJT testing methods, and used by many to this day) will be analyzed and presented on this blog shortly …